Montezuma, Costa Rica

 We asked people about the cost of living in Montezuma, they wrote:

 "The cost of living in Montezuma is generally considered to be quite affordable.
 Rent for a nice 1 bedroom apartment in Montezuma, Costa Rica is typically around $500 USD per month, while a nice 2 bedroom apartment is usually around $700 USD per month.
-Eating dinner at a moderately priced restaurant in Montezuma, Costa Rica will usually cost around $10 USD per person," said one expat.
+Eating dinner at a moderately priced restaurant in Montezuma, Costa Rica will usually cost around $10 USD per person," remarked one expat living in Montezuma.

 What are the visa & residency requirements in Montezuma?

 "In order to visit Montezuma, visitors must obtain a valid visa from the Costa Rican government.
 The process of applying for a visa involves submitting an application form, providing a valid passport, and paying the applicable visa fee.
 In order to obtain residency in Montezuma, Costa Rica, applicants must submit an application form, provide a valid passport, and provide proof of financial stability.
 Additionally, applicants must provide a criminal background check and a medical certificate.
 Once the application is approved, applicants must attend an interview with the Costa Rican immigration authorities.
-After the interview, applicants will receive a residency card, which must be renewed every two years," said one expat living in Montezuma.
+After the interview, applicants will receive a residency card, which must be renewed every two years," commented one expat who moved to Montezuma.

 Why do people move to Montezuma?